pulyaevskiy/firebase-functions-interop/README.md

 This is a early preview, development version which is not feature complete.

-Below is status report of already implemented functionality by
+Version 1.0.0 of this library requires Dart SDK 2 as it depends on certain new features available there.

-namespace:
+Below is status report of already implemented functionality by namespace:

 - [x] functions
 - [x] functions.config